 Are people confusing it with another compound with the same SLS initials – sodium lauryl sulfate which is a more potent foaming agent used in soap and shampoos?

-EWG website rates sodium lauryl sulfate a 1-2 – lower than sodium lauryl sarcosinate.
+EWG website rates sodium lauryl sulfate a 1-2, which lower than sodium lauryl sarcosinate rating.
 What?!

 Maybe Nature’s Gate should just leave out sodium lauroyl sarcosinate because we don’t need the foaming action when brushing anyway – just to be safe.
 What do you think?

 What are the benefits of the ingredient anise?

 While essential oils ingredients in toothpaste should be avoided because it kills the beneficial bacteria in your mouth, this website suggests that anise essential oil is not harmful.

 According to this article, studies have shown that the anise essential oil is antifungal and antiviral.
 It’s not a strong antibacterial, therefore, it won’t kill the helpful bacteria but rather help with the mouth flora.

 The dentist blogger lists his sources from medical journals which you can read as well.
 I urge you to browse around his blog – I wish I found this blog sooner!